Associate Judge Kyle Napp has won election to a six-year term in the Third Judicial Circuit.

 Napp resides in Godfrey and is married to Alton attorney Alan Napp.
 They have three children.

-She said she was planning to take the day off work tomorrow and spend some time with her family.
+She said she was planning to take the day off work the day after the election to spend some time with her family.

 Burkart, a Republican, operates Burkart Law Offices in Hamel.